Relintai/pandemonium_engine_docs/tutorials/3d/portals/advanced_room_and_portal_usage.md

 How does a monster know whether it is within the gameplay area?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This problem is solved because the portal system contains a subsystem called the **Gameplay Monitor** that can be turned on and off from the `RoomManager<class_RoomManager )`.
+This problem is solved because the portal system contains a subsystem called the **Gameplay Monitor** that can be turned on and off from the `RoomManager( RoomManager )`.
 When switched on, any roaming objects that move inside or outside the gameplay area (whether by moving themselves, or the camera moving) will receive callbacks to let them know of this change.

 You can choose to either receive these callbacks as `signals`, or as `notifications`.